kmillerjr/redis/code-challenge/exercise-2/readme.md

-# Exercise 2: Redis Enterprise Role and User Management
+# Exercise 2: Redis Enterprise API

-This exercise demonstrates the implementation of role and user management functionality for Redis Enterprise using the REST API.
-The code provides a Python-based solution for creating and managing roles and users in a Redis Enterprise cluster.
+This exercise demonstrates how to interact with the Redis Enterprise API to manage databases, users, and roles.

 ## Features